St. George's College, Jerusalem: History

-The College was founded as a seminary for Palestinian seminarians.
+The College was founded to train Palestinian seminarians.
 When George Francis Popham Blyth, a Church of England cleric with sympathy for High Church Anglicanism, became the bishop of the diocese in 1887, he found himself estranged from the evangelical societies which were working in Jerusalem at the time; the Church Mission Society and the London Jews Society.
 Therefore, he formed his own Jerusalem and the East Mission, purchased land outside of the Old City, and raised funds for the construction of St George's Collegiate Church (which is today the diocesan cathedral), and St George's College as well.

 In 1962, it expanded its mission to include educating clergy and laity from other parts of the world.

 Today the college focusses on pilgrimage, community, study, and reconciliation.
 Courses typically last 8, 10 or 14 days, and are open to clergy and laity of all denominations and any faith.

 The major areas for SGCJ courses are: